-Lenni Benson, Director
+Lenni Benson, Executive Director and Founder

-From 2011-2012 Professor Benson was a consultant to the Administrative Conference of the United States where she prepared an analysis of improving immigration removal adjudication.
-In 1999, the American Immigration Lawyers Association named Professor Benson the outstanding professor in immigration law based on her contributions to the professional and scholarly development of the field and her role as a mentor of students and young attorneys.
-She is an active participant in immigrant rights projects coordinated by the National Lawyers Guild and the American Civil Liberties Union, and she serves on the board of the Center for Human Rights and Constitutional Law Foundation and is a trustee emeritus for the American Immigration Law Foundation.
-She is past Chair of the Immigration Committee of the Administrative Law Section of the American Bar Association and past chair of the Immigration Section of the American Association of Law Schools.
+From 2011-2012 Professor Benson was a consultant to the Administrative Conference of the United States, and prepared an extensive analysis of and recommendations for improvements to the system of immigration removal and adjudication.
+She is an active participant in immigrant rights projects coordinated by the National Lawyers Guild (NLG) and the American Civil Liberties Union (ACLU), serves on the board of the Center for Human Rights and Constitutional Law Foundation, and is a trustee emeritus for the American Immigration Law Foundation.
+She has also served as Chair of the Immigration Committee of the Administrative Law Section of the American Bar Association and as Chair of the Immigration Section of the American Association of Law Schools.

-Guillermo Stampur, Safe Passage Attorney
+Guillermo Stampur, Staff Attorney and Adjunct Professor

-Claire R. Thomas, Safe Passage Attorney and Adjunct Professor
+Claire Thomas, Staff Attorney and Adjunct Professor

-Martin Rothstein, Esq., Mentor Attorney and Adjunct Professor
+Martin Rothstein, Mentor Attorney and Adjunct Professor

 Mr. Rothstein is a Senior Partner with Barst Mukamal & Klenier LLP.
 His firm is one of the oldest and largest Immigration and Nationality Law firms in the United States, handling all manners of US Immigration and Nationality cases.
 Mr. Rothstein has appeared before various courts and reviews, in addition to preparation of immigrant and non-immigrant petitions, applications, and appeals.
 As a member of the American Immigration Lawyers Association, Mr. Rothstein is a member of the National Board of Governors, Chair of the National Naturalization Committee, and the Chair of the New York City chapter of the Association.
 He is also the co-author the book “US Immigration Laws, Working, Living, and Studying in America” which was published by the Hein Publishing Company and translated into Japanese and Chinese, reaching a worldwide audience.
 Mr. Rothstein has been a guest lecturer at various Associations and Universities including the New York State Trial Lawyers Association, New York State Bar Association, the Practicing Law Institute, NYU School of Law and University of Texas School of law, amongst others.
 He has been recognized by New York Magazine as one of New York’s Top Attorneys, one of New York’s Super Lawyers by the New York Times, and has been included in the list of Best Lawyers in America as well as in Who’s Who Legal.
 Mr. Rothstein was admitted to the New York Bar in 1968 and the District of Columbia Bar in 1970.